Shathin/folio/src/content/post/bali-family-vacation-2025-day-1-2.md

   </figcaption>
 </figure>

 There were groups of schoolchildren on picnics around the park, which reminded me of my own school days.
 Since most tourists in Bali start their day late, we had the place almost to ourselves—quiet, peaceful, and beautifully maintained.
 We took our time reading the exhibits describing Bali’s hardships under Dutch and Japanese rule—eerily similar to India’s pre-independence struggles.
+We spent about 1-2 hours here, which was enough time to walk through the monument, read the historical displays, and take plenty of photos without feeling rushed.

 <figure class="flex flex-col items-center mx-auto">
   <img src="/assets/images/posts/bali-family-vacation-2025/day-1-2/2_4.png" />